aprettyloner/aws-kubeflow-workshop/content/update_code_dist_training/prepare_dataset.md

 ---
 ### Download the CIFAR10 dataset and upload it to Amazon S3

-On a terminal window in JupyterLab client, navigate to the notebook directory
+On a terminal window in Jupyter client, navigate to the notebook directory

 ```
 cd ~/SageMaker/aws-kubeflow-workshop/notebooks/